 2. Philosophical Exploration:

-By developing this concept, Helwing Villamizar's work innovates within the art world and invites a broader dialogue about the intersections of technology, identity, and creativity.
+By developing this concept, my intention is to invite a broader dialogue about the intersections of technology, identity, and creativity.